M2 MacBook Pro (2022) vs M1 MacBook Pro (2020): Which should you buy?

 Inside, the MacBook Pro (2022) offers the Apple M2 chip versus the older Apple M1 chip on the 2020 model.
 The M2 is up to 1.4 times faster than the M1.
 This means better video editing and image processing performance, an improved gaming experience, and more.
 In addition, the M2 offers a 10-core GPU and up to 24GB of unified RAM on the MacBook Pro model.
 The media engine and audio features are also slightly better on the newer model.

 This is a tough decision because these are very similar devices.
 I would say that the MacBook Air (2022), one of the best Macs currently available, is a better choice because of its newer design and similar internals to the 2022 MacBook Pro.
-However, if you're solely comparing the MacBook Pro (2020) and MacBook Pro (2022), the latter is the right choice for most people.
-It offers the latest Apple silicon and, in the long-term, will be the one supported by Apple longer.
+However, the latter is the right choice for most people if you're solely comparing the MacBook Pro (2020) and MacBook Pro (2022).
+This is because it offers the latest Apple silicon and will be the one supported by Apple in the long term.
 Plus, the price isn't that much higher than the older version, so if you're looking to buy a new laptop, you might as well go for the latest and greatest.

-If you do manage to find a great deal on the 2020 model though, it should be considered if you're only looking for a laptop for lower-intensity jobs such as writing, spreadsheets, and web surfing.
+If you find a Black Friday MacBook Pro deal on the 2020 model, it should be considered if you're only looking for a laptop for lower-intensity jobs such as writing, spreadsheets, and web surfing.
 Remember, it comes with the same display as the newer model and many of the same internals.

 What about upgrading from the MacBook Pro (2020) to the MacBook Pro (2022)?